 Adding Value to Youth

-In a matter of a few minutes I described what I thought might be her ideal mate.
+I described what I thought might be her ideal mate in a few minutes.
 She said, “Ha” in a forceful manner.
-I told her to believe that she would find someone just like she wanted, and that by the way, why couldn’t he also be wealthy?
+I told her to believe that she would find someone just like she wanted and that, by the way, why couldn’t he also be wealthy?
 Again she laughed a bit, and I said, believe it.
 She said, “OK.”
-Like she was really ready to take a hold of this.
-We talked a bit more about holding on to our dreams and making them come true and then she went about her work as a waitress.
+Like she was ready to take hold of this.
+We talked a bit more about holding on to our dreams and making them come true, and then she went about her work as a waitress.

-We must be so careful what we say to others, to be encouraging to them, because they are already struggling much like the rest of us.
+We must be careful what we say to others to encourage them because they are already struggling, much like the rest of us.
 Except our youth are already pretty fragile.
 They have many more bombardments in their life.
-Social media, television, the state of affairs in our world whether it be politics, environment, cost of living, cost of college, housing you name it.
-The list is long and by helping them to believe in what they already want to believe in, we encourage them to move forward with a bit more confidence.
+With social media concerns, television news, the state of affairs in our world, whether it be politics, environment, cost of living, cost of college, housing, you name it.
+The list is long, and by helping them to believe in what they already want to think in, we encourage them to move forward with a bit more confidence.